 Each applicant's record is considered in its entirety.
-Final selection of applicants to be admitted shall be made by the College, which reserves the right to deny admission to any applicant for any lawful reason.
-Qualified students are admitted in compliance with Federal and state non-discrimination laws.
+Official transcripts from high school, official ACT or SAT scores, and official transcript(s) from each college and university attended are required.
+Final selection of applicants to be admitted shall be made by the college, which reserves the right to deny admission to any applicant for any lawful reason.
+Qualified students are admitted in compliance with federal and state non-discrimination laws.

-Admissions Criteria
+College Admissions Criteria